Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 5. Encrypt the account manifest with the symmetric key `ACCOUNT_MANIFEST_SYM_KEY`.
 5. Generate a device ownership proof (`DEVICE_OWNERSHIP_PROOF`):

-   The proof is generated by using the signature key of the device to sign the blob `device_id` + `auth_medium_id` currently used to authenticate the request.
+   The proof is generated by using the signature key of the device to sign the blob `device_id` + `auth_method_id` currently used to authenticate the request.

 6. Upload the organization ID, the encrypted device, the device ownership proof, and the updated encrypted account manifest.